abhishekdhapare9392/color-generator-json-server/README.md

 A color generator using json server you need to install npm and run dev usin 'npm run dev'.

 Step 1: First install package of bible package of javascript.

 Step 2: Then install npm.

 Step 3: After that use documentaion of json server and follow steps for creating json db.

+Step 4: Now start to build UI for color code generator in index file.

+Step 5: And using api fetch json data(app.js) and show on view.

 ### Version